Iris20050110/cs35lCrampus/README.md

 ```

 ### Log in
-Currently only UCLA students can log in to Crampus, given that it requires an active 'ucla.edu' account.
+Currently only UCLA students can log in; Crampus requires an active 'ucla.edu' account.

 ### Features Roadmap
 * Interactive map view (ArcGIS or Google Maps)